 Some victims will even go as far as killing themselves, and since the cyberbully will most likely not be aware of the consequences of their actions, they will keep on bullying and causing even more harm.

 There are a lot of videos that show the true ugly side of cyber bullying.
 College students are especially opinionated and tend to spit out words without any filter, all the while causing pain to someone else.
-This is especially true when it comes to online college.

 Two such videos talk about the real world examples of cyber bullying among college students.
 Students give their testimonials about how they have encountered cyber bullies on the internet and still managed to live through the haunting experience.